The Little Outfit Schoolhouse: History

-The Surrounding Territory
+The surrounding territory

 The San Rafael Valley is still very sparsely populated, the rich grasslands being used primarily as range for cattle.
 The nearest house even now seventy years later is still over a mile away, and in the 1940s the nearest telephone was a ten miles ride.
 The elevation is 5,100 feet with the mountain called Old Hutch, on the north side of the ranch, rising to nearly 6,000 feet.
 The entrance road to the ranch is off FR 799, Canelo Pass Road—a long, dusty, red dirt road that leads to the small town of Patagonia.

-The Founders
+The founders

-The people who founded the Little Outfit Ranch School, Katharine ("Kit") and Buel Hutchinson, moved from Chicago with their three children; Ann, Mary and Ned in 1940.
+The people who founded the Little Outfit Ranch School, Katharine ("Kit") and Buel Hutchinson, moved from Chicago with their three children; Ann, Mary, and Ned in 1940.
 Adventure was surely part of their motive for moving to such a remote area, but the move would also solve a health problem Ned had – a persistent cough that had only disappeared when he stayed several weeks on the 76 Ranch near Willcox, Arizona.

 Kit Hutchinson was the boss of the ranch, the school's head mistress, and a surrogate mother to the boys.
 She could ride with the best of them and often organized cross country treasure hunts on horseback.
 She taught English to the older boys and she was quick to seize opportunities for exciting learning like Tucson rodeos, Christmastime trips deep into Mexico, and witnessing the mustering out of the last of the Army's Indian Scouts at Fort Huachuca.
 She was amazingly clever at writing plays for the boys to perform on the stage behind the schoolhouse, much to the delight of the neighboring ranchers.
 She was also quick in making up songs about life at the Little Outfit, wonderful at organizing elaborate graduation ceremonies, and all the while keeping parents well informed on how their boys were doing.

 Buel Hutchinson moved permanently to the ranch in 1942.
 He had been the sales manager for the Warfield Spice Company that Kit's father owned.
 On the ranch he maintained the various appliances and machines, the electric generation plant, the milk house supplies and so on.
 He was a natural with the boys and an excellent teacher – both academically and athletically (Buel held the record for the longest touchdown run in football for the University of Chicago).